Kagami/boram/README.md

 ### Linux

 Download [latest release](https://github.com/Kagami/boram/releases), unpack and run `./boram`.
-You need to have python, ffmpeg and libmpv1 installed.
+You need to have python, ffmpeg and libmpv1 installed. ffmpeg 4.x is required by default, run `mv libffmpeg.so.57 libffmpeg.so` if you have ffmpeg 3.x.

 ## License